 The Queensland Government DFV Prevention Strategy has a specific framework for DFV and Aboriginal and Torres Strait Islander people.
 The Queensland's Framework for Action - Reshaping our approach to Aboriginal and Torres Strait Islander DFV developed through consultations with Aboriginal and Torres Strait Islander people, research and data.
-HHS recognises Aboriginal and Torres Strait Islander women as a particular group requiring specific responses to DFV.
+HHS recognises Aboriginal and Torres Strait Islander group requiring specific responses to DFV.